adielBm/math-archive/Linear Algebra/Matrices.md

 **Definitions:** - The following statements are **equivalent**:
 - $A$ and $B$ are row equivalent
-- it is possible to transform $A$ into $B$ by a sequence of elementary row operations
+- It is possible to transform $A$ into $B$ by a sequence of elementary row operations
 - $\text{row-space}(A)=\text{row-space}(B)$
 - $\text{null}(A)=\text{null}(B)$
 - There exists an invertible matrix $P$ such that $A=PB$.